 Benefits and Perks

-Though more than half of workers get paid time off for vacation, only about half of workers receive paid sick leave.
+Half of respondents — the minority — enjoy both paid vacation and paid sick time.
 Navy Federal Credit Union helps its workers sock away funds for retirement, offering plans such as a 401(k) plan and a company pension plan.
-For the vast majority of workers, benefits include health insurance, and almost all workers get dental coverage, too.
-A few more workplace perks are tuition reimbursement, gym membership, and life insurance.
+Perks cover health insurance for most respondents and dental coverage for most workers.
+The company also dishes out perks such as tuition reimbursement, gym membership, and life insurance.